 Bound for Buffalo with a full cargo of wheat, the Tanner left Chicago on the afternoon of September 9, 1875.
 Off the coast of Milwaukee, it was struck by a powerful squall, which stripped away most of its sails and left it unable to maneuver.
 The Tanner dropped anchor in Milwaukee’s outer harbor.
 As a gale from the northeast followed the squall, the tug F.C.
 Maxon went to the Tanner’s aid.
 Three times the tug attempted to tow the boat to safety between the long piers forming the entrance to Milwaukee’s inner harbor.
 Three times the line parted.
 The tug was forced to retire, and the Tanner anchored again outside the harbor entrance.

 The gale increased through the night, slowly driving the stricken ship southeastward towards the remnant piers of the harbor’s original entrance.
 The Tanner struck them about 4 a.m., breaking its keel and immediately sinking to its deck in about 20 feet of water.
 Her captain, M. D. Howard, and his crew of nine scrambled into the rigging, where they clung for hours, battered by cold, rain, and fierce winds, as they watched their ship slowly break apart.

 A Second Failure

-At daybreak, the U.S. Revenue Cutter Andrew Johnson sent a rescue crew in its ship’s boat, but rough seas swamped the craft and ended the attempt.
+At daybreak, the U.S. Revenue Cutter Andrew Johnson embarked with a rescue crew, but rough seas swamped the craft and ended the attempt.
 Shortly afterward, Captain Howard and the ship’s cook jumped from the Tanner’s rigging and began swimming for shore.
 The cook managed to reach shore near Bay View, but Howard drowned in the attempt.
 With large vessels unable to approach the shallows, the seas too rough for smaller boats, and the Tanner breaking apart, the situation had become desperate.

 A Complex Plan